oVirt/ovirt-site/source/release/3.5.2/index.html.md

 # OVirt 3.5.2 Release Notes

-The oVirt Project is pleased to announce the availability of oVirt 3.5.2 fourth release candidate as of April 14th, 2015.
+The oVirt Project is pleased to announce the availability of oVirt 3.5.2 release as of April 28th, 2015.

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.
 This release is available now for Fedora 20, Red Hat Enterprise Linux 6.6, CentOS 6.6, (or similar) and Red Hat Enterprise Linux 7.1, CentOS 7.1 (or similar).